 “I’m doing okay Al,” I sigh.
 There have been an awful lot of sighs tonight.
 “I’m doing okay.”

 “If you ever need me… I’ll be waiting,” he smiles softly, taking my hand from across the table and rubbing his thumb across my knuckles.
 “No matter when or where or why… I’ll be waiting for you Vivian Iris Potter,” he gives a crooked half smile and I can feel a weary smile crawling onto my lips in response.

 “Until then though, I think it is best if we just take a bit of distance from each other.
 Do you agree?” he suggests and I just nod, even though the thought of taking distance from him makes me somewhat uncomfortable.
-I know I have to make my way on my own first, before I can reply on Albus or anyone else.
+I know I have to make my way on my own first, before I can rely on Albus or anyone else.
 He gets up to leave, pressing a gentle kiss to my forehead before heading towards the door.

-“You were wrong you know,” I state as he reaches pushes open the door of the sitting room to get to the fireplace.
+“You were wrong you know,” I state as he pushes open the door of the sitting room to get to the fireplace.
 He raises an eyebrow.
 “That day… When you said I didn’t know how to love anything,” I explain.
-A dash of pain flickers across his face as he stares at me intently again. then he nods.
+A dash of pain flickers across his face as he stares at me intently again.
+Then he nods.

 “I know,” he whispers before disappearing through the doorway.

-Author's Note: So...
+So...
 Try not to hate me too much.
 But do let me know your thoughts, even if it is just to rant about something.
 It got a little deep in the middle which I was not expecting but then, this story keeps writing itself rather than go along with my plan.
 I hope you liked it anyway and I'm so sorry about the update, I think I will just keep writing more for this one and give spoiler warnings about my other stories at the start of every chapter.
 Let me know what you think?
 Thanks for reading,

 Other Similar Stories